 The main areas discussed during the Dialogue were foreign policy and media; trade, tourism and connectivity; mining and energy; digital agriculture; defense industry; urbanity and sustainability; and international education.

-Potential for further connectivity
+Potential for further connectivity and trade: Colombia-Australia

 Despite the optimistic numbers in recent years, the Australian commercial presence in Colombia, in terms of pure trade, is surprisingly low, representing only 0.1 % of Colombia´s export destination and source of imports.
 Currently, only $52 million is imported to Australia from Colombia, and $31 million (59%) of this trade is coffee.
 Australia also imports $6 million a year in cut flowers.